apache/celeborn/CONFIGURATION_GUIDE.md

 For example, if an RSS worker has 10 storage directories, each directory has a queue whose capacity is 4096, and the buffer size is set to 256 kilobytes.
 The necessary off-heap memory is 10 gigabytes.
-NetWorker memory will be consumed when netty reads from a TPC channel, there will need some extra memory.
-In conclusion, RSS worker off-heap memory should be set to `(numDirs * queueCapacity * bufferSize * 1.2)`.
+Network memory will be consumed when netty reads from a TPC channel, there will need some extra memory.
+Empirically, RSS worker off-heap memory should be set to `(numDirs * queueCapacity * bufferSize * 1.2)`.

 ### Client-Side Configurations